QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/rdp.md

 <div class="row row-cols-lg-2"><div>

-Remote Desktop Protocol (RDP) is a protocol used to connect a desktop with a graphical interface to another computer over a network connection.
+Remote Desktop Protocol (RDP) is a protocol used to access a  desktop with a graphical interface from another computer over a network connection.

 🐊️ **Port**: 3389 (TCP)